autocrypt/protected-headers/draft-protected-headers.in.md

 -----------------------------------------

 Some mailers may generate signed and encrypted messages with a multilayer cryptographic envelope.
-We show here how such a mailer might generate the same message from Alice to Bob.
+We show here how such a mailer might generate the same message as {{encryptedsigned}}.

 A typical message like this has the following structure: